rombie/contrail-controller/specs/bgp_mvpn.md

 MVpnManager shall provide an API to ErmVpnManager to encode input tunnel attr for the forest node of the (self) local tree.

-MvpnManager::GetInputTunnelAttr(ErmVpnRoute *global_ermvpn_tree_route) const;
+MVpnManager::GetInputTunnelAttr(ErmVpnRoute *global_ermvpn_tree_route) const;

 ErmVpn manager shall call this API when ever forest node route (olist) is computed.
-MvpnManager can find this info from the associated db state.
+MVpnManager can find this info from the associated db state.
 If the route is indeed replicated successfully, then the ingress PE router address can be provided as input tunnel attribute (which is part of the Type-4 route prefix)